The stories of the Underground Railroad in Cincinnati remain a dominant and important piece of history in Ohio.

-During this same period, in southeastern Indiana, a group of individuals spent many years helping enslaved African American gain their freedom.
-More specifically, the Bell family, Virginia born whites from Brandenburg, Kentucky, was suspected by residents of being abolitionists and thus aiding hundreds of enslaved African American gain their freedom.
-For example, on a raining day in 1857, Charles Bell, one of his sons, along with a former enslaved African American named Oswald Wright, aided a group of runaway Black American in the quest for freedom, weaving themselves in the history of the Underground Railroad in Cincinnati.
+During this same period, in southeastern Indiana, a group of individuals spent many years helping enslaved African Americans gain their freedom.
+More specifically, the Bell family, Virginia born whites from Brandenburg, Kentucky, was suspected by residents of being abolitionists and thus aiding hundreds of enslaved African Americans gain their freedom.
+For example, on a rainy day in 1857, Charles Bell, one of his sons, along with a former enslaved African American named Oswald Wright, aided a group of runaway Black American in the quest for freedom, weaving themselves in the history of the Underground Railroad in Cincinnati.

 The journeys, activities, and comments of individuals like Parker, Henry Bibb, Delia Webster, Calvin Fairbanks, and the Bells are just a few examples of the experiences of thousands of enslaved Black Americans who decided to emancipate themselves from the horrible system of human bondage.
 The path to freedom was hard, complex, long, mysterious, terrifying, exciting, dangerous, and exalting.
 But, in the end, it was worth it for those who were willing to try to escape.